Briz-M: Russia's workhorse space tug

-Briz-M is powered by a pump-fed S5.98 main engine developed at Isaev KB Khimmash design bureau in Korolev, Russia.
-Capable of producing around 20 kilonewtons of thrust, the engine has a special gimbal suspension system, which allows to steer the vehicle in flight under commands from an onboard computer.
-To protect the engine from harsh environment of space during prolonged periods of unpowered flight, its exposed nozzle is closed with a special movable thermal cover.
+Briz-M is powered by a pump-fed S5.98 (14D30) main engine developed at the Isaev KB Khimmash design bureau in Korolev, Russia.
+Capable of producing around 2 tons (20 kilonewtons) of thrust, the engine has a special gimbal suspension system, which allows it to steer the vehicle in flight under commands from an onboard computer.
+To protect the engine from the harsh environment of space during prolonged periods of unpowered flight, its exposed nozzle is closed with a special movable thermal cover.

-In addition, Briz-M is equipped with four 11D458M settling thrusters, which are used to give the stage an initial acceleration, in order to cause the propellants to shift toward the bottom and thus ensure that the main engine would have an uninterrupted flow of propellant at the time of its ignition.
+In addition, Briz-M is equipped with four 11D458M settling thrusters, DKI, which are used to give the stage an initial acceleration, in order to cause the propellants to shift toward the bottom and thus ensure that the main engine has an uninterrupted flow of propellant at the time of its ignition.
 The same engines can also be used to fine tune the maneuvers performed by the main engine.
-Finally, the stage also sports twelve 17D58E thrusters used for attitude control.
-All auxiliary thrusters are mounted in four clusters on the dome-shaped aft bulkhead of the core stage: one propellant settling thruster and three attitude-control thrusters in each cluster.
-The entire propulsion system burns self-igniting mix of nitrogen tetroxide and unsymmetrical dimethyl hydrazine.
+Finally, the stage also sports 12 17D58E thrusters used for attitude control.
+All auxiliary thrusters are mounted in four clusters on the dome-shaped aft bulkhead of the core stage: one propellant settling thruster and two or four attitude-control thrusters in each cluster.
+The entire propulsion system burns a self-igniting mix of nitrogen tetroxide and unsymmetrical dimethyl hydrazine.

 Along with the engines, the dome-shaped aft bulkhead of the core stage is used to attach a pair of tanks containing helium for pressurization of the propellant tanks, as well as some pneumatic and hydraulic hardware.
 Two other ball-shaped high-pressure tanks on the aft bulkhead are used to store propellant components for the ignition of the main engine and for feeding orientation and stabilization thrusters, SOiS.
-Other components for pneumatic and hydraulic systems are located inside propellant tanks.
+Other components for pneumatic and hydraulic systems are located inside the propellant tanks.
 The "waist" of the core stage is enveloped in the lines of the thermal control system.
-The external tank has four own helium pressurization vessels.
+The external tank has four helium pressurization vessels of its own.